-Printing's profound impact in Scotland across five centuries is the focus of the National Library of Scotland summer exhibition.
+Printing's profound impact in Scotland across five centuries was the focus of the National Library of Scotland summer 2008 exhibition.

-'Imprentit: 500 years of the Scottish printed word' shows how printing has affected every aspect of Scotland as a nation.
+'Imprentit: 500 years of the Scottish printed word' showed how printing affected every aspect of Scotland as a nation.

-Books, magazines, pamphlets, and many more printed items from our rich collections reveal the role that print has played in people's lives.
+Books, magazines, pamphlets, and many more printed items from our rich collections revealed the role that print has played in people's lives.

 Oldest dated printed book

-One of the exhibition's highlights is the only known surviving copy of the oldest dated Scottish printed book.
+One of the exhibition's highlights was the only known surviving copy of the oldest dated Scottish printed book.

 Scotland's first printers, Chepman and Myllar, produced this book in Edinburgh on 4 April 1508.
-This is a rare chance to see it on display.
+This was a rare chance to see it on display.

-Visitors can view lots of other Scottish printing 'firsts', such as:
+Visitors viewed lots of other Scottish printing 'firsts', such as:

 - The first printed acts of the Scottish Parliament (1542)